CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

-## New policy for projects with no billing units on Puhti and Mahti, 15.5
+## New policy on Puhti and Mahti for projects that have run out of billing units, 15.5.2023

 In addition to limiting access to compute resources, now also access to storage access will be limited on Puhti and Mahti.
 Please read [running out of billing units](../../computing/usage-policy.md#running-out-of-billing-units) for more details.
+To give all projects time to react, the policy will be enforced starting June 14, 2023.
+Please log in to mycsc to check if you have projects that have negative amount of billing units.
+When logging in to Puhti using ssh or using the web interface you will also receive warnings, and information on how much time remains before access is removed.

 ## Puhti web interface updated to release 15, 2.5.2023